 ***If this sounds great but you'd like a shorter tour, check out our Cycling the Czech Republic tour, which features the first 7 days of this itinerary.***

 Highlights: Fit bicycles, test ride through Riesling vineyardsWe'll meet at noon in Vienna today and shuttle to our starting town of Mikulov, historically one of the most important frontier towns in Southern Moravia.
 Its central castle has helped guard the border with Austria since the 13th century.
 We'll fit bicycles and encourage a short test ride into the surrounding vineyard clad hills -- this region is famous for its different Riesling varieties as well as other white wine grapes such as Ruland White and Chardonnay.
-A welcome drink and wine tasting will start off our evening before dinner together.
+A welcome drink will start off our evening before dinner together.

-Lodging: Hotel Reva
+Lodging: Hotel Templ

 Day 2: Pedal the vine-clad hills of Moravia to Valtice and Lednice

-Lodging: Hotel Reva.
+Lodging: Hotel Vivaldi

 Day 3: Ride from Mikulov to Znojmo

 Highlights: Rolling hills and vineyards, medieval ZnojmoWe pedal to Znojmo today, through the gently rolling hills of Moravia.
 You'll be impressed by the "bike culture" they've created in this area - cyclists come from all over Central Europe to pedal the vineyards and see the historic sites.
-After settling into our centrally located hotel, we'll enjoy a guided walk through town, which the impressive Gothic Town Hall Tower and Church of Saint Nicholas dominate.
+After settling into our centrally located hotel, enjoy a leisurely stroll through town, which the impressive Gothic Town Hall Tower and Church of Saint Nicholas dominate.
 Dinner is together tonight.
 Distance: Approximately 55 km (34 miles).

 Lodging: Hotel Lahofer